-Council at its meeting on 22 February 2021 endorsed a draft VPA for public exhibition for the Crows Nest Over Station Development:
+Council endorsed a draft Voluntary Planning Agreement for public exhibition for the Crows Nest Over Station Development.

-Sydney Metro received planning approval for Crows Nest Station in Jan 2017, and sought approval for the buildings above and adjacent to the station.
-Sydney Metro organised two community information sessions (Nov/Dec in Crows Nest).
-The concept State Significant Development application and EIS were lodged with the DPE, exhibited until Jan 2019, and can be viewed here: https://www.planningportal.nsw.gov.au/major-projects.
+Once Sydney Metro received planning approval for Crows Nest Station, approval was sought for the buildings above and adjacent to the station.
+The State Significant Development application and Environmental Impact Statement (EIS) were lodged with the Department of Planning and Environment.

 Environmental Impact Statement (EIS)

-Council has made a submission to the EIS exhibition process, which was endorsed by Council on 18 July 2016 (460KB).
+Council made a submission to the EIS exhibition process, which was endorsed by Council on 18 July 2016.

-In response to the State Government's 2015 Metro announcement, Council resolved to ensure that the built form, land use and public domain outcomes resulting from the Metro deliver the highest possible public benefit to the North Sydney community.
+In response to NSW Government's Metro announcement, Council resolved that the built form, land use and public domain outcomes resulting from the Metro must deliver the highest possible public benefit to the North Sydney community.

-The Sydney Metro Planning Study recommended, among other things, that a masterplan be prepared for the small streets / laneways network to the east of the Victoria Cross Metro station location.
-The Study identified the need to ensure that the network can safely accommodate the expected increase in pedestrian activity, and also the opportunity for Council to pursue place-making initiatives that will help foster a unique destination within the North Sydney Centre.
+The Sydney Metro Planning Study recommended that a masterplan be prepared for the small streets and laneways network to the east of the Victoria Cross Metro station.
+The Study identified the need to ensure that the network can safely accommodate the expected increase in pedestrian activity.
+This is an opportunity for Council to pursue place-making initiatives that will help foster a unique destination within the North Sydney centre.

-The Central Laneways Masterplan, adopted on 18 July 2016, draws on existing policy and identifies key moves or opportunities within the precinct that will inform the on-going planning and design response to the Sydney Metro and other development within the precinct.
-The four key moves identified by the Masterplan are to:
+The Central Laneways Masterplan draws on existing policy and identifies key moves and opportunities within the precinct that will inform the ongoing planning and design response.
+The four key moves are to:

 Crows Nest Placemaking and Principles Study

-The Study articulates the community’s aspirations for the area and proposes a suite of principles and character statements that encourage well designed new buildings that realise the potential of the new public transport infrastructure whilst contributing towards the activity, amenity and character of Crows Nest, St Leonards centre and surrounds.
+The Study articulates the community’s aspirations for the area.
+It proposes a suite of principles and character statements that encourage new well-designed buildings.
+It highlights the potential of new public transport infrastructure while contributing towards the activity, amenity and character of Crows Nest, St Leonards and surrounds.

-Sydney Metro works (since March 2017) on the Victoria Cross station in North Sydney, please check for any approved Out of Hours works.
+Sydney Metro works on the Victoria Cross station in North Sydney.
+Check for any approved out of hours work.